stevedepp/gcp-delivery-demo/README.md

 #

-> **transcript / slides 7.4** *we improve the code locally and re test.  we can see logs change here in light blue as we hit the end point.*
+> **transcript for slide 7.4** *we improve the code locally and re test.  we can see logs change here in light blue as we hit the end point.*

 ### Development: Hello_world flask app